 Pack your bag and book your tickets to Missouri, take advantage of the beauty of Missouri’s national parks that await you, and learn from nature itself.

-Nature teaches us many things which we might have never imagined, and it provides us with experiences that no one can teach.
+Nature teaches us many things that we might have never imagined, and it provides us with experiences that no one can teach.
 The most subtle way to put this is to relive the history of the creation of fire.

 12 Parks in Missouri that you must visit

-Hey there, this post is all about the best National Parks in Missouri.
 This post includes parks in Missouri maintained by the National Park Service, including national historic trails, sites, monuments, and many more.
 Ya, this post also includes Missouri’s Gateway National Park.

 Fun Fact: The busiest day and a successful decade were the 1960s for the National Park Service.
 The Organization, too, turned fifty.